Bible: Influence

 With a literary tradition spanning two millennia, the Bible is one of the most influential works ever written.
 From practices of personal hygiene to philosophy and ethics, the Bible has directly and indirectly influenced politics and law, war and peace, sexual morals, marriage and family life, letters and learning, the arts, economics, social justice, medical care and more.

-The Bible is one of the world's most published books, with estimated total sales of over five billion copies.
+The Christian Bible is the world's most published book, with estimated total sales of over five billion copies.
 As such, the Bible has had a profound influence, especially in the Western world, where the Gutenberg Bible was the first book printed in Europe using movable type.
 It has contributed to the formation of Western law, art, literature, and education.